Skip to main content

 Dates for registration periods are listed in the Academic Calendar.

-To better assist our students in navigating the financial aspects of their college experience; the Financial Aid Office and the Student Accounts Office have combined to create the Student Financial Services Department.
+The Student Financial Services Department is made up of the Financial Aid Office and the Student Accounts Office.
 We are here to help you navigate your financial needs in one place to get all of the information you need to pay for your educational experience.

 The Financial Aid Office realizes that many students do not have the means to pay for higher education.
 Penn Highlands participates in financial aid assistance programs that ensure access to and success in higher education for all students.
 Those programs include the following: